UWCNuclear/RemoteAccess/README.md

 **Step 2:** 	Connect using the Tastes of Nuclear Physics account.

-**Step 4:** 	Under "Remote Access" and "Remote devices", connect to MANDELA using the PIN.
+**Step 4:** 	Under "Remote Access" and "Remote devices", click on MANDELA and connect using the PIN.

 **Step 4:** 	On the menu on the right of the screen, click "Disconnect".